Coach257/ChEF/docs/get_start.md

 ### MMBench_C and ScienceQA_C
 MMBench_C and ScienceQA_C are datasets with image and text corruptions fot robustness evaluation.
-We recommend that you directly download the MMBench_C and ScienceQA_C dataset from [OpenXLab](https://openxlab.org.cn/datasets?lang=zh-CN). # TODO
+We recommend that you directly download the MMBench_C and ScienceQA_C dataset from [OpenXLab](https://openxlab.org.cn/datasets/LAMM/ChEF/tree/main/ChEF).

 If you want to generate MMBench_C and ScienceQA_C from the original dataset, run the following data processing commands after downloading [MMBench](#mmbench-mme-and-seedbench) and ScienceQA from [LAMM](#lamm).